Tag archive for: Simulation

 Why this workshop?

-- Ability to empathize with the living conditions of an elderly person after the practical training: 83% of participants.
+- Ability to empathize with the living conditions of older adults after the internship: 83% of participants.

 - Ability to put oneself in the shoes of an elderly person after the practical training: 90% of participants.

-- Understanding of the physical condition of an elderly person after the practical training course: 95% of participants
+- Understanding of an older adult’s physical condition after the practicum: 95% of participants

 How?